andreyto/pgp-par/README.md

 ================================================================================================================

-The open source, automated proteogenomics pipeline (PGP) described here is freely accessible to the scientific community.
-It is designed to run in different kinds of parallel Linux computing environments:
+The open source, automated proteogenomics pipeline (PGP) described here is freely available under [GPLv3](http://www.gnu.org/copyleft/gpl.html) license.
+It is designed to run in a range of different parallel Linux computing environments:

 -   HPC (high-performance computing) clusters that are set up to efficiently schedule only large (100s+ of cores) parallel MPI jobs